mizo777/freemarket_sample_51_a/README.md

 - has_many :transfer_applications
 - has_many :points
 - has_many :contacts
-- has_many :news
 - has_many :informations
+- has_many :notices
 - has_many :likes
 - has_many :comments
 - belongs_to :bank_account
-- belongs_to :identity_infomation
+- belongs_to :identity_information

 ## productsテーブル